timm/ezr-other/roadmap.md

 # smarter

+- 5 lines (ish) per method
+- 100 chars wide
+- no OO
+- constructors in UPPER CASE (constructors define types)
+  - use type names in var names for functions
+  - optional (2 spaces)
+  - local (4 sspaces)
+- page length chunks (or less)

+- are you meek? (writing intro examples)?
+- are you mighty (writing research papers, comparing this stuff to SOTA).
+  - before you can be mighty you have to be meek

+- are you writing for systems, shell, script, smarts, or story
+  - systems: install, standards (contribute.md), packaging, deep background
+  - shell: make, command line
+  - script: coding ninja stuff
+  - smarts: AI level stuff
+  - story: documentation

+- team or solo? either is fine

+- lua or python?

+## Exercises

+- Data
+- nearest neighbor and random HPO (30 random)
+- naive bayes and  SMO HPO
+- and directed HPO

 ## Why basic
 - https://world.hey.com/dhh/finding-the-last-editor-dae701cc
 - Doug McIlroy : We used to sit around in the Unix Room saying, 'What can we throw out?
 Why is there this option?'
 It's often because there is some deficiency in the basic design — you didn't really hit the right design point.
 Instead of adding an option, think about what was forcing you to add that option.